 Music (or mousike) was an integral part of life in the ancient Greek world, and the term covered not only music but also dance, lyrics, and the performance of poetry.
-A wide range of instruments were used to perform music which was played on all manner of occasions such as religious ceremonies, festivals, private drinking parties (symposia), weddings, funerals, and during athletic and military activities.
-Music was also an important element of Greek education and dramatic performances held in theatres such as plays, recitals, and competitions.
+A wide range of instruments was used to perform music which was played on all manner of occasions such as religious ceremonies, festivals, private drinking parties (symposia), weddings, funerals, and during athletic and military activities.
+Music was also an important element of education and Greek drama performances held in theatres such as plays, recitals, and competitions.

 For the ancient Greeks, music was viewed as quite literally a gift from the gods.
 The invention of specific instruments is attributed to particular deities: Hermes the lyre, Pan the syrinx (panpipes) and Athena the aulos (flute).
 In Greek mythology the Muses personified the various elements of music (in the wide Greek sense of the term) and were said to entertain the gods on Mt.
 Olympus with their divine music, dancing, and singing.
 Other mythical figures strongly associated with music are the god of wine Dionysos and his followers the Satyrs and Maenads.
 Amphion and Thamyres were both famed for their skills playing the kithara (guitar) whilst Orpheus was celebrated as a magnificent singer and lyre player.